-RE: Zone Change and Special Permit Application of Roncalli Institute, Inc.

-49 Oakum Dock Road, East Hampton
+RE: Zone Change and Special Permit Application of Roncalli Institute Inc. 49 Oakum Dock Road, East Hampton - UPDATED 8/22/2019

-Dear Commission Members:
+Dear Commission Members,

 My name is Melissa S. Harris and I am an attorney with Stanger Stanfield Law, LLC.
-I have the extreme pleasure of representing Saint Clements Castle and Roncalli Institute, Inc. with regard to their application for a zone change and special permit application.
-Charles Dutch, an engineer with Dutch & Associates, George Fellner, architect with Fellner & Associates, Peter Callan, on behalf of Roncalli Institute, Inc., and I will be in attendance at the public hearing in order to explain the applications and answer any questions that the commission and/or members of the public may have.
+I have the extreme pleasure of representing Saint Clements Castle and Roncalli Institute Inc. with regard to their application for a zone change, special permit application and site plan approval.
+Charles Dutch, an engineer with Dutch & Associates, George Fellner, architect with Fellner & Associates, Peter Callan, from Saint Clements Castle and on behalf of Roncalli Institute, Inc., and I will be in attendance at the public hearing in order to explain the applications and answer any questions that the commission and/or members of the public may have.

-The zone change application and the special permit application are for the property located at 49 Oakum Dock Road (hereinafter, the "property").
-The property was previously owned by an affiliate of Roncalli Institute, Inc., St. Clements Marina LLC, from March 2001 to January 2013, at which time it was transferred to the Applicant, Roncalli Institute, Inc. (hereinafter, the "applicant").
-The property has a total acreage of 4.96 acres.
+The zone change application, special permit application and site plan application are for the property located at 49 Oakum Dock Road (hereinafter, the "property").
+The property was previously owned by an affiliate of Roncalli Institute Inc., St. Clements Marina LLC, from March 2001 to January 2013, at which time it was transferred to the Applicant, Roncalli Institute Inc. (hereinafter, the "applicant").
+Currently, the property has an approximate total acreage of 4.96 acres.
+UPDATE: The amended site plan, which was completed after meeting with departmental officials, includes additional area to be added to the property from the abutting property to the north for purposes of installing a new septic system.
+This additional area, to be deeded to Roncalli Institute Inc. from Beverly House, LLC, an affiliate, will increase the overall size of the property to approximately 5.2 acres.

 The zone change requested is to properly convert the property from an R-2 residential zone back into a C commercial zone, as discussed more fully below.
-At the same time, the applicant requests a special permit in order to properly approve a pre-existing use of the property as an assembly hall and re-construct the building on the existing foot-print.
+At the same time, the applicant requests a special permit and site plan approval in order to properly approve a pre-existing use of the property as an assembly hall and to re-construct the building.